BuildingSync/BuildingSync-website/docs/onboarding.md

 ## Validation

-Users can use the [BuildingSync Use Case Selection Tool / Validator](https://buildingsync.net/validator) to validate XML documents against both the general BuildingSync schema in different versions and public use cases.
-The validator can be used directly on the BuildingSync Selection Tool, and example files are also provided.
+Users can use the [BuildingSync Use Case Validator Tool](https://buildingsync.net/validator) to validate XML documents against both the general BuildingSync schema in different versions and public use cases.
+The validator can be used directly on the BuildingSync Website, and example files are also provided.
 Other customizable validation methods and examples can be found on the [BuildingSync Technical Resources website](https://buildingsync.net/technical_resources).

 Additionally, a Validator API has been developed to programmatically validate XML files within a third-party web tool or software package.
 More information on the API can be seen on the [Validator on GitHub](https://github.com/BuildingSync/BuildingSync-website#validator).